abdolrhman/Radivision-Practical/README.md

 - API-app
     - Holds the implementation and the schema of movies app
+    - Also, the implementation of movies crud on hard coded json movies
     - the schema is written in the md file in the folder

 - react-app